-- Long lasting and durable.
+- Long-lasting and durable.
 Because LEDs don’t have a filament, they are much less fragile than a traditional light bulb.
-They last an average of 10 times longer than a comparable compact fluorescent light, and much longer again than incandescents
+They last an average of 10 times longer than a comparable compact fluorescent light and much longer than incandescents.

 - Natural, pure white light.
 The realistic light emitted by LEDs mimics daylight, which makes them ideal for applying makeup.
 No more walking outdoors to discover your face is the wrong colour!

-LED mirrors are a big step up in terms of technology, functionality, and style, and they give your bathroom a contemporary edge that traditional mirrors just can’t match.
-While some LED mirrors are considerably more expensive than mirrors without lights, in some circumstances they can be a smart financial move, ensuring that you have enough light to apply makeup or shave without having to install separate lighting.
+LED mirrors are a big step up in terms of technology, functionality, and style, and they give your bathroom a contemporary edge that traditional mirrors can’t match.
+While some LED mirrors are considerably more expensive than mirrors without lights, in some circumstances, they can be a smart financial move, ensuring that you have enough light to apply makeup or shave without installing separate lighting.

-You need to know - an LED light, often said to be dimmable, can be dimmable only with the help of a supporting dimmer compatible to the LED light, without which, the lights give out intolerable issues of flickering.
-But at QS Supplies, all the products we list are backed by manufacturer’s guarantee, so you don’t have to worry about the bulbs.
+You need to know - an LED light, often said to be dimmable, can be dimmable only with the help of a supporting dimmer compatible with the LED light, without which, the lights give out intolerable flickering issues.
+But at QS Supplies, all the products we list are backed by the manufacturer’s guarantee, so you don’t have to worry about the bulbs.
 You can easily get a replacement if you find such issues.

 Why choose a backlit mirror?

-A conventional bathroom mirror mounted with an external light, as commonly seen in most bathrooms and households, reflects a shadow-ridden image.
-That’s a problem if you use your mirror for shaving, putting on makeup or styling or colouring your hair.
+A conventional bathroom mirror mounted with an external light, commonly seen in most bathrooms and households, reflects a shadow-ridden image.
+That’s a problem if you use your mirror for shaving, putting on makeup, styling or colouring your hair.
 The problem is even worse if there is no external light mounted immediately above the mirror, particularly in an otherwise poorly illuminated bathroom.

 How do these mirrors work?

-LED mirrors are battery powered.
-Formerly this involved battery replacement and the expense that incurred, but rechargeable LED mirrors that are now available and use less energy, and some models also offer the flexibility of using coloured lights or pinpricks to give an extra decorative flair to your bathroom.
+LED mirrors are battery-powered.
+Formerly this involved battery replacement and the expense that incurred, but rechargeable LED mirrors that are now available use less energy, and some models also offer the flexibility of using coloured lights or pinpricks to give an extra decorative flair to your bathroom.

 Safety & Other Considerations

-Since we only carry the best brands, all of the products we have showcased above are compliant with electrical equipment safety regulations.
-On our individual product pages, we list compliance data and other specifications such as the water resistance rating and zone information.
+Since we only carry the best brands, all the products we have showcased above comply with electrical equipment safety regulations.
+On our product pages, we list compliance data and other specifications, such as the water resistance rating and zone information.
 Of course, if you have a question about any of our products showcased above, please do not hesitate to ask us.